Minette talks about her life in a recent interview with Anne Cattrell:

 AC: You and Alec married in 1978.
 How important has he been in your success?

 MW: I couldn’t have achieved it without him.
 He’s always been my strongest champion.
 We met on Freshers’ weekend in Durham in 1968 – and it’s one of the longest friendships either of us has had.
 It’s certainly the best and closest.
 He was even more thrilled with the success of The Ice House than I was, but that may have had something to do with the fact that it took two years to write and two years to sell, and there was no money coming in!
 I should have gone back into paid employment, but he told me to keep going because he had more faith than I did.

 AC: All your books deal in different ways with dysfunctional families.
 Would you describe your own upbringing as dysfunctional?

-My mother chose to live near my brothers’ school because she thought boys would be more affected by a father’s death than a girl would, and I was left to fend for myself.
+My mother chose to live near my brothers’ school because she thought boys would be more affected by a father’s death than a girl would, and I was left to fend for myself at boarding school.
 The result was that I unwittingly upset the family dynamics whenever I went home.
 It’s why I believe so strongly that two parents (whether they live together or apart) are important in a child’s life, not because children need role models necessarily, but because they need someone to intercede when the abuse (physical, sexual or verbal) becomes excessive.